digiblurDIY/Website/blog/2023-04-10-tuya-cloudcutter-with-esphome-how-to-guide/index.md

 ---
-title: How To Guide - Tuya CloudCutter with ESPHome Libretuya - No soldering
+title: How To Guide - Tuya CloudCutter with ESPHome LibreTiny - No soldering
 date: "2023-04-10"
-description: Complete How To Guide for loading ESPHome Libretuya on the Beken Chipsets
+description: Complete How To Guide for loading ESPHome LibreTiny on the Beken Chipsets
 image: /img/thumbs/cloudcutter1.jpg
 categories:
   - "tuya-cloudcutter"
   - "esphome"
   - "beken"
   - "w3bs"
-keywords: [tuya-cloudcutter, esphome, beken, w3bs]
+keywords: [tuya-cloudcutter, libretuya, libretiny, esphome, beken, w3bs]
 authors: digiblur
 ---

+***UPDATE 05/28/2023 - LibreTuya renamed to LibreTiny

 Remember the days of Tuya-Convert where you could obtain a Tuya based Wi-Fi Smart device, run a quick exploit via a Raspberry-Pi and load your own copy of Tasmota or ESPHome firmware right on the device?
 Things were patched unfortunately and then later the chipsets were changed to a Beken based chipset that wouldn't run Tasmota at all.
 So we resorted to chip swapping with hot air guns, soldering etc to get our favorite local non-cloud firmware on the device.
 Things are now going full circle again where we can load firmware on the Beken chipsets with an over the air exploit called [tuya-cloudcutter](https://github.com/tuya-cloudcutter/tuya-cloudcutter)  It is such an awesome process and down right addictive!.
-Then the bigger accomplishment is the [Libretuya](https://docs.libretuya.ml/) project has it all working with ESPHome!
+Then the bigger accomplishment is the [LibreTiny](https://docs.libretiny.eu/) project has it all working with ESPHome!
 No additional firmware to learn especially for the ESPHome folks.
 It all integrates with Home Assistant like any other ESPHome device does.

 ### What do you need?